Russell-A/NYCrime/README.md

 This repository is set up for the final project of EDAV.

-The website is available online [here](https://russell-a.github.io/NYCrime/).

-### To contribute:
-First create your own branch, then clone the repo, make your own modification, render the book, commit to your own branch, finally submit a pull request.

-### Data Source:
-The original dataset is available [here](https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Current-Year-To-Date-/5uac-w243).

-*This repo was initially generated from a bookdown template available here: https://github.com/jtr13/EDAVtemplate.*
+The report for this project is available online [here](https://russell-a.github.io/NYCrime/).
+It includes the introduction, the proposal, the data, the analysis of the data, an interactive part and the conclusion.

+The interactive part is base on D3.
+You can visit it on [this website](https://yuta555.github.io) or visit it through the hyperlink provided in the interactive part in the book.